ElDavoo/TuringOS/README.md

 ## Nicola

-Cartella di Nicola (roba disordinata)
+Cartella di Nicola (roba disordinata), fatta in jflap 7.0

 ## tips / how to